totu/owasp-notes-and-findings/README.md

-# owasp-notes-and-findings
-Things I have found from OWASP Juice Shop during CTF
+# OWASP JuiceShop CTF findings

+This repo contains findings and partial flags for OWASP Juice Shop CTF.

+# Remember you will only cheat _yourself_ if you use this repo.